Arrays

 Practical Examples

-# Creating an array of fruits
+Creating and initializing an array

 fruits=("apple" "banana" "cherry" "date")